sunwupark/TerraformAWSProject/README.md

 # TerraformAWSProject
-I am trying to practice managing infra using terraform
+I am trying to practice managing infra using terraform wanna develop this project so that i can actually deploy my project